Lavandin – Lavandula Latifolia

 Lavender distillation methods

-Distilling a plant involves passing steam through the flower to extract its essential oil.
+The distillation of a plant consists of passing steam through the flower to extract its essential oil.

-The pre-cut lavandin flower is piled into a vat, through which steam flows and extracts the pistillate from the flower, which contains the essential oil.
+The pre-cut lavender flower is placed in a vat, through which steam flows and extracts the pistillate from the flower, which contains the essential oil.
 The steam-gasoline mixture rises in the swan neck, then cools in the coil.
 After condensation, it becomes liquid again.
 The oil rises to the surface, as it is lighter than water.

 There are two ways of distilling:

-The conventional method: flowers and stems are crushed and rapidly distilled.
+The conventional method: the flowers and stems are crushed and rapidly distilled.

-The traditional method: cut stems and flowers are not crushed, but collected after at least a day’s drying in the fields and then distilled.
+The traditional method: the stems and cut flowers are not crushed, but collected after at least a day’s drying in the fields, and then distilled.

-50% of the world’s lavandin essential oil is produced in France.
+50% of the world’s production of lavandin essential oil is French.

 Properties of lavandin grosso